radyakin/kobo2suso/README.md

 - Sections/sub-sections transferred.
 Repetitions not supported.
 - Notes are transferred as static texts;
 - Question texts - transferred for some* question types;
-- Variable names - transferred for some* question types;
+- Variable names - transferred for some* question types, not validated against Survey Solutions requirements;
 - Hints - transferred as instructions for some* question types;
 - Text substitution placeholders are transferred, for example: "*How old is ${name}?*" will appear as "*How old is %name%?*"
 - Categories of single select questions - not transferred;